Jean Buchenhorst, MS, MLS(ASCP)CM

 School of Medical Laboratory Science at Pennsylvania Hospital

 The School of Medical Laboratory Science functions within the general structure of the Ayer Clinical Laboratory and is supported as a part of a commitment to provide health care and education to the community.
-The program accepts eight students annually.
+The program accepts nine students annually.
 Hospital Administration continues to support the program in its commitment to provide health education to the students.
 We have state-of-the-art technology to diagnose diseases and offer a stimulating and challenging atmosphere for our students and staff.
 The laboratory also operates a Pathology Residency program accredited by the Accreditation Council for Graduate Medical Education.

 Students obtain practical experience through rotations in the following sections of the clinical laboratory:

 View the list of courses offered in the School of Medical Laboratory Science »

 The Pennsylvania Hospital School of Medical Laboratory Science has a responsibility to:

 - Provide quality education for students seeking a profession in Clinical Laboratory Science

 - To develop in its students an appreciation of the professional responsibility of rendering service to the sick and injured

 In order to achieve its mission, the Pennsylvania Hospital School of Medical Laboratory Science will:

 - Maintain accreditation under the National Accrediting Agency for Clinical Laboratory Sciences